“I’m back, baby!” – George Costanza

 Sin #2: The Wrong Users at the Wrong Time

-Many banks are now shifting pricing away from pure “models” in credit, and are instead giving a sales and negotiation platform for their RMs.
+Many banks are now shifting pricing away from pure “models” in credit, and are instead putting a sales and negotiation platform in the hands of their RMs.
 These systems make it possible for RMs to reshape and negotiate that deal early in the process, while it is still malleable.
 This not only leads to more profitable structures and happier customers, but also greatly reduces the number of deals in underwriting that never get booked.
 Instead, your credit group can focus its attention only on deals that have been qualified.

 We’ve found the opposite approach to be much more effective.
 Instead of a list of problems, provide your RMs with a list of solutions: “Here are 10 ways we can make this deal better; now find one of those that also works for your customer.”
 It is a subtle difference, but it dramatically improves the way your RMs structure deals and serve their customers.